The Ultimate 15-minute Workout

 Two years ago, Carol Zechman, 43, had an exercise epiphany.
 She realized that even though she didn’t have an hour a day to devote to sweating (she’s a mother of three who also works for a healthcare program in Portland, Maine), she could still fit in short workouts.
 Almost daily, she started doing a 15-minute program of cardio and weights designed for her by a trainer at her gym.
 Now Zechman sleeps better and feels reinvigorated—and the short workout bouts “give me stamina to deal with everyday life.”

 LESS IS MORE.
 As Zechman proves, exercise doesn’t have to be an all-or-nothing pursuit.
 “Exercising for as little as ten minutes can reduce stress and increase energy,” says Dixie Stanforth, M.S., a lecturer in the department of kinesiology at the University of Texas at Austin and a spokesperson for the American Council on Exercise.
-Recent research backs up her claim: A study published earlier this year in the American Journal of Physiology found that 15 to 25 minutes of high-intensity biking just three times a week is as good for your heart as 40 to 60 minutes of moderate-intensity biking five times a week.
+Recent research backs up her claim: A study published in the American Journal of Physiology found that 15 to 25 minutes of high-intensity biking just three times a week is as good for your heart as 40 to 60 minutes of moderate-intensity biking five times a week.

 THE RIGHT COMBO.
 To help you make the most of a miniworkout, we turned to Ellen Barrett, creator of the DVD series The Studio by Ellen Barrett and a yoga and pilates instructor in New Haven, Conn.
 She says an ideal 15-minute routine includes five minutes of cardiovascular exercise, five minutes of strength training to tone, and five minutes of stretching to release tension.
 “After a session like this, you should feel energized and refreshed,” she explains.
 For Zechman, shorter workouts help her feel grounded and calm.
 “I feel like I have more control of my life—even when I’m being pulled in many directions.”